erroronline1/caro/readme.md

 ![sample application menu](http://toh.erroronline.one/caro/application%20menu.png)

 ### Users
-On registering a new user a default profile picture is generated.
-Custom set pictures can be restored to default.
-A generated order authorization pin can be used to approve orders.
-Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
-Skill levels (according to the [intended list](#customisation)) can be modified.
-The generated access token can be exported and, for example, used as a laminated card.

-Users can see their information in the profile section for transparency reasons.
-They can modify their profile picture and set individual application settings.

 The application provides a dedicated role management for registered users.
 The whole content is only accessible on login.
 Users can have different permissions.
 Set permissions decide what content is available or for which functions users are eligible according to predefined permissions within the apps [setup file](#runtime-variables).
 The provided example is considered a decent choice, but it is up to you.

 Some permissions/restrictions are default set though: